 Like with any medical injury, dental emergencies need to be taken care of properly and fast in order to prevent further damage or the need for a more invasive treatment.
 But, sometimes, taking care of a serious injury can be difficult; especially if it happens after hours.
 But, what can you do while you wait for an appointment?

 If you find yourself in this type of situation and wondering what you can do, we’ve got you covered.
-Take a look at these three common dental emergency ailments and see what you can do before sitting in the dentist’s chair.
+Take a look at these six common dental emergency ailments and see what you can do before sitting in the dentist’s chair.

 1. Lost Crown

 Losing a crown or even a filling isn’t all that uncommon.
 However, when it happens, there are important steps to take in order to ensure the safety of the tooth at hand.
 When you notice that a crown has detached make sure to put it in a safe place.
 This should be done first so that you are able to take it to the dentist with you for the future appointment.

 An injury like this will also most likely be causing some amount of pain.
 In order to calm this, swab the tooth with clove oil.
 Then, if possible, using over the counter dental cement, attempt to put the crown back in place.
 Make sure not to force it!
 If you are unable to put the crown in the proper position, keep it secure in the safe place mentioned earlier.

 Don’t want to wait?
 Call us to see an emergency dentist!